Capital Gains Tax

 CGT is charged at a simple flat rate of 20% (2019-20: 20%) and this applies to most chargeable gains made by individuals.
 If taxpayers only pay basic rate tax and make a small capital gain they may only be subject to a reduced rate of 10% (2019-20: 10%).
 Once the total of taxable income and gains exceed the higher rate threshold, the excess will be subject to 20% CGT.

 An 8% surcharge applies to the sale of chargeable residential property (apart from a principal private residence) and carried interest (the share of profits or gains that is paid to asset managers).

 A lower rate of 10% applies to capital gains that qualify for entrepreneurs’ relief (ER) or investors’ relief (IR).
 Limited companies do not pay CGT.
 Instead they pay Corporation Tax on their chargeable gains which qualify for fewer reliefs and exemptions than those available to individual taxpayers.

-CGT is due for payment on 31 January following the end of the tax year.
-For example, for the tax year ending 5 April 2018, any CGT due must be paid by 31 January 2019 in order to avoid penalties and interest.
+CGT is usually due for payment on 31 January following the end of the tax year.
+For example, for the tax year ending 5 April 2020, any CGT due must be paid by 31 January 2021 in order to avoid penalties and interest.